im-o/im-o/README.md

 -->
 🌱 I’m currently study on STIMED Nusa Palapa Makassar.
 🌱 I’m currently build mobile apps for Makassar (wait for the release, after I finish the study, coz this app is also my thesis as well).
+🔭 I'm looking for a job, if you looking for android developer, mail me please 😄
 ## 📫 How to reach me:
 * [Medium/Blog](https://medium.com/@rivaldy)
 * [Gist](https://gist.github.com/im-o)